shamblett/a2a_mcp_bridge/README.md

-# a2a

-This package provides an MCP Bridge server for the Agent 2 Agent(A2A) protocol Dart (package)[https://pub.dev/packages/a2a].

 # The A2A MCP Bridge

 An MCP server that bridges the Model Context Protocol (MCP) with the Agent-to-Agent (A2A) protocol, enabling MCP-compatible AI assistants (like Gemini, Claude etc.) to seamlessly interact with A2A agents.